 - White bread, brioche… whatever you like

-This recipe is divided in two steps: the confied quinces and the orange syrup, then the french toast that we’ll make as “pain perdu”.
+This recipe unfolds in two steps: the confit quinces and the orange syrup, then the French toast we’ll make as “pain perdu”.

 Cooking the quinces and syrup

 3. Dip peeled quinces in the pan.
-Cook them for thirty minutes until fruit is tender (check the cooking with the blade of a knife ; it should sink easily into the flesh).
-Drain on a plate and wait a few minutes until they get cooler.
+Cook them for thirty minutes, until the fruit is tender (test with a knife; it should sink easily into the flesh).
+Drain onto a plate and let them cool for a few minutes.

-4. Add three tablespoons of sugar in the saucepan and bring to a boil.
-Let reduce for about fifteen minutes to get a thicker syrup.
+4. Add three tablespoons of sugar to the saucepan and bring to a boil.
+Let it reduce for about fifteen minutes to get a thicker syrup.
 The orange syrup is ready.

 5. Meanwhile, cut the quince halves into quarters.
 At this point, you can withdraw the core (too hard and unpleasant to eat!).
 Cooking fruits makes this step much easier!